cliffhall/machine-learning-playground/README.md

 The keys to success appear to be:

 * Get a lot of _labeled_ data to train and test with.
-* Make sure that the dimension you choose to label has a high value to the model.
+* Make sure that each dimension you choose to label has a high value to the model.
 * Understand the different types of classifiers, and how to choose the right one for your problem and data set.

 ## Ok, what are we doing?